Fast Approximate Dynamic Programming for Input-Affine Dynamics: Extended algorithms further numerical examples

-For the numerical implementation of the extended algorithms, we consider the setup of Section~\ref{subsec:example alg 1} for Algorithm~\ref{alg:d-CDP general extended} and the setup of Section~\ref{subsec:example alg 2} for Algorithm~\ref{alg:d-CDP separ extended}.
-However, we now consider stochastic dynamics by introducing an i.i.d., additive disturbance belonging to the finite set $\setd{W} = \{-0.1,0,0.1 \}^2$ with a uniform p.m.f., that is, $p(w) = \frac{1}{9}$ for all $w \in \setd{W}$.
-Moreover, the conjugate of the stage cost (although analytically available) is computed numerically.
-In this regard, we note that the dual grids $\setg{V} (x)$ of the input space are constructed following the guidelines described in Remark~\ref{rem:constr V}.
-Through these numerical simulations, we compare the performance of the d-DP and d-CDP algorithms for solving ten instances of the optimal control problem for random initial conditions, chosen uniformly from $\setc{X} = [-1,1]^2$.
-To this end, and similar to the setup of Section~\ref{sec:numerical ex}, we report the average of the relative trajectory cost and the average of the total running time in seconds.
-The results of our numerical simulations are reported in Table~\ref{tab:comparison ext}.
+We now provide the results of our numerical simulations of the extended d-CDP algorithms.
+To simplify the exposition, we consider disturbances that have finite support $\setd{W}$ of size $W$, with a given p.m.f. $p:\setd{W}\ra [0,1]$.
+The pseudo-codes of these algorithms are provided in: \begin{itemize} \item[(i)] Algorithm~\ref{alg:d-CDP general extended}: multistep implementation of the extended version of Algorithm~\ref{alg:d-CDP general}; \item[(ii)] Algorithm~\ref{alg:d-CDP separ extended}: multistep implementation of the extended version of Algorithm~\ref{alg:d-CDP separ}. \end{itemize} We note that all the functions involved in these extended algorithms are now discrete.
+The setup of our numerical experiments is the same as the one provided in Section~\ref{sec:numerical ex}.
+However, we now consider stochastic dynamics by introducing an additive disturbance belonging to the finite set $\setd{W} = \{-0.1,0,0.1 \}^2$ with a uniform p.m.f. $p(w) = \frac{1}{9}$ for all $w \in \setd{W}$.
+Moreover, the conjugate of the (input-dependent) stage cost, although analytically available, is computed numerically, where the dual grids of the input space ($\setg{V} (x)$ in Algorithm~\ref{alg:d-CDP general extended} and $\setg{V}$ in Algorithm~\ref{alg:d-CDP separ extended}) are constructed following the guidelines of Remark~\ref{rem:constr V}.
+Let us also note that the extension of discrete cost functions $\disc{J_t}:\setg{X}\ra \R$ is also handled via LERP (in the stochastic d-DP operation~\eqref{eq:d-DP stoch}, for the expectation operations in line~\ref{line_alg_ge:expect} of Algorithm~\ref{alg:d-CDP general extended} and line~\ref{line_alg_se:expect} of Algorithm~\ref{alg:d-CDP separ extended}, and for generating greedy control actions).
+Through these numerical simulations, we compare the performance of the stochastic d-DP algorithm and the extended d-CDP algorithms for solving one hundred instances of the optimal control problem with random initial conditions, chosen uniformly from $\setc{X} = [-1,1]^2$.
+Figure~\ref{fig:perf ext} shows the results of our numerical simulations, i.e., the total running time in seconds and the average trajectory cost using greedy control actions (similar to the setup of Section~\ref{sec:numerical ex}).
+In this regard, we note the reported running times match the complexities of the corresponding algorithms for this example: \begin{itemize} \item[(i)] stochastic d-DP algorithm: $\ord(TXUW)$; \item[(ii)] d-CDP Algorithm~\ref{alg:d-CDP general extended}: $\ord \big( X(U+V) + T X(W+Y) \big)$ -- assuming all the grids $\setg{V}(x)$ are of size $V$; \item[(iii)] d-CDP Algorithm~\ref{alg:d-CDP separ extended}: $\ord \big( U+V + T (XW+Y+Z) \big)$. \end{itemize}